nunit/nunit-console/platform-support.md

 | .NET 7.0             | May, 2024       | after November, 2024  |
 | .NET 8.0             | November, 2027  | after May, 2027       |

-**NOTES:**
-1. Some discussion is needed before we can determine when the .NET Framework agents will be removed and how they will be replaced.
-2. July, 2024 is the estimated release date of version 3.18.0 of the console runner.

 ## Required Runtimes

 The console runner and engine target .NET Framework 4.6.2, so that runtime or greater is required to execute any tests at all